-The above examples elucidate the difference between general and academic sections.
+The above examples elucidate the difference between IELTS general writing task 2 and academic sections in the IELTS test.
 Please note that it is possible for the general test question to be in the academic section.

 a.
 Task Achievement (25%)